p4lang/p4c/docs/JSON_format.md

 Starting with version 2.0, the version number is included in the JSON file itself, under the key `__meta__` -> `version`.

-Note that the bmv2 code currently does not perform any version check, even though it is recommended for all consummers of the JSON.
+Note that the bmv2 code will perform a version check against the provided input JSON.

 ## General information